IdrisMiles/Flask-Template/README.md

 # Dockerized Flask App Template

-This is a simple tempalte for a dockerized flask app, it is intended to be a useful starting point.
+This is a simple template for a dockerized flask app with google oauth, it is intended to be a useful starting point for future projects.

 ## Requirements